+I write, run, travel, fast-clap, repeat.
+I write about people, fitness, food, motivation, looking out for the next generation, yoga and a ton about running.
+I am currently a Californian bothering Bostonians.
+I think they enjoy it.
+I like design and art.
 I find joy in the simple things.
 Coffee is my fuel.
-A promised beer at the end of a race is reason enough for me to run.
-I like games, lists, being on teams (I once played on a dodgeball team that threw 90mph.
-Now seeking a kickball team), community (read: November Project), athletic pursuits and soaking in the Vitamin-D sunshine with SPF100.
-I enjoy dropping myself in front of any dog that passes in my path.
-I sing the correct lyrics to all of the songs while my sister increases the car stereo volume.
-I don’t talk about fashion because I am far from qualified.
+A promised t-shirt and beer at the end of a race is reason enough for me to run.
+I like team sports (I once played on a dodgeball team that threw 90mph.
+Now seeking a kickball team.), community (read: November Project), athletic pursuits and soaking in the Vitamin-D sunshine with SPF 100.
+I am a proud owner of walkie-talkies that were most definitely purchased for Reach the Beach solely.
+I enjoy sampling every item I purchase from Trader Joe’s immediately upon unpacking the goods.
+I only buy colorful band-aids, because it makes me smile.
+When I get my copy of Runner’s World in the mailbox, it also makes me smile.
+I sing the correct, on-key lyrics to all of the songs while my co-captain increases the car stereo volume.
+I don’t talk about fashion, because I am far from qualified.
 I live in athleisure and attempt to make simple meals and have successfully discovered how to keep houseplants (“Plant” is his name, and he is delightful) alive.
+Boom.

-About X The Blog
+About The Blog

-San Diego Humane Society and ASPCA
+San Diego Humane Society and SPCA | California

-The San Diego Humane Society and ASPCA has adoption programs, education programs, community programs, animal safety programs and youth programs to create a more humane world.
+The San Diego Humane Society and SPCA has adoption programs, education programs, community programs, animal safety programs and youth programs to create a more humane world.
 They do this by inspiring compassion, providing hope and advancing the welfare of animals and people.

 Dana Farber Cancer Institute | New England